cgrace0044/pp4_zaragoza_restaurants/README.md

    - **Manual Deploy** from the `main` branch.
 5. Click **Deploy Branch** to start deployment.
 6. Once deployment completes, click **"View"** to access your live site.

+Important!: Ensure that your Heroku app URL is added to the ALLOWED_HOSTS setting in the settings.py file.
+Additionally, verify that the DEBUG setting is set to False, and the requirements.txt and Procfile are up to date and committed to GitHub.

 ### Your Site is Now Live!